usg-ishimura/pfsenseRogueAP/README.md

 #### Portable setup
 [<ins>https://www.reddit.com/r/raspberry_pi/comments/pm1kww/psa_you_can_use_android_11s_new_ethernet/</ins>](https://www.reddit.com/r/raspberry_pi/comments/pm1kww/psa_you_can_use_android_11s_new_ethernet/)
 ### Deauthenticate clients from target AP
-Whether you choose to run the Honeypot from home or you make it portable, if you have a secondary Wireless Network Interface you can start Deauth Attack with the following command
+Whether you choose to run the RogueAP from home or you make it portable, if you have a secondary Wireless Network Interface you can start Deauth Attack with the following command
 ```sh
 sudo ./deauth.sh
 ```